sheetrender/sheetrender/README.md

 ## Templates

-Templates are plain HTML + CSS rendered by Chromium's print pipeline, with Jinja2 for data.
-Each row's columns become top-level variables — a header of `Invoice No.` is available as `{{ invoice_no }}` (`sheetrender inspect` shows the exact mapping).
-The environment is sandboxed, autoescaped, and strict: referencing a column that doesn't exist is an error, not a silent blank.
+Templates are plain HTML and CSS rendered by Chromium's print pipeline, with Jinja2 for data.
+Each row's columns become top-level variables, so a header of `Invoice No.` is available as `{{ invoice_no }}` (`sheetrender inspect` shows the exact mapping).
+The environment is sandboxed, autoescaped and strict: referencing a column that doesn't exist is an error, not a silent blank.

-Null-safe formatting filters (bad input renders as an empty string, never a crash mid-batch):
+The formatting filters are null-safe, so bad input renders as an empty string rather than crashing halfway through a batch:

 | Filter | Example output | Notes |
 |---|---|---|